johnsyweb/crashcourse/README.md

 3. Given a default path width, adjust it and specify narrower and wider sections.
 4. Run simulations of walkers, joggers, and runners of varying paces and numbers following this course and highlight any areas of congestion.
 Add in some public path users with prams and bikes for good measure.
 5. Tweak your course for accessibility, following the visualisations.
+6. Share your course with others via a shareable URL that includes all course data, metadata, and lap detection parameters.

 ## Developing